 - Children under six years - Free

 During the winter it is likely to snow in New York.
 So if you are traveling at this time, don't forget to bring a good coat, hat, scarf and lined gloves, you will appreciate it.
 But, don't worry, because the snowfalls will be anecdotal and will leave you with stunning photographs.

-Are tickets to the Fotografiska Museum included in any city sightseeing pass?
+Are tickets to the Fotografiska Museum included in any of the city's tourist passes?

 Specifically, this tourist pass gives you access to more than 100 attractions and activities: from the most emblematic places, such as the Empire State Building and the 9/11 Memorial, to hidden treasures and alternative plans for all tastes.

 Public transportation is a great way to get to the gallery - and with less pollution!
 The Fotografiska is located at 281 Park Ave South in New York City.
 The six-story museum is housed in a historic neo-Renaissance style building from 1894.
 Being a New York landmark, you'll find it in no time.
 You can't miss it!

 In my opinion, the fastest way to get around the Big Apple is to use the subway, which costs around 2.60 €.
 Although at first, I admit, it can be a little desperate.
 The New York subway is literally a city under the city.
 So that you do not panic, I leave here the basic tips to use it without any mishap.